 During my own schooling I was told by the vice-principal that ‘only religion gives you morals, and [my] mother raising me without a faith was akin to child abuse’.
 For a number of the region’s youth, it’s a matter of simply surviving your schooling with as much of yourself intact as possible.

 Georgie’s spent her post-Maryborough time traveling the world, falling in love, working for Heston Blumenthal in London, and moving to the other side of the world to start anew.

 ‘I can’t believe the scrutiny we were under our whole lives.
 Now I could shave my head tonight and nobody would give a shit in the morning.
 This feels more like real life I guess.’

 Maryborough is neither the greatest town in the world, nor the worst.
 Privilege can allow you to ignore evidence of disadvantage, just as can be done anywhere else in the world.

-Each person has a vastly different perspective on a town they’ve called home at some point or another, however temporarily.
-Even sitting in DOTE’s top 5%, Maryborough still isn’t unloveable – over 7000 people currently live there and are carrying out their own special connections with the town, be it one of love, hate, or any other emotion.
+Each person has a vastly different perspective on a town they’ve called home at some point, however temporarily.
+Even sitting in DOTE’s top 5%, Maryborough still isn’t unloveable – over 7000 people currently live there and each is carrying out their own special connections with the town, be it one of love, hate, or any other emotion.